Media Art Scoping topics

 Monday, April 6th, 2009

 Collaborative Commons is a 100% free web service that supports artists with the creative development of their projects.
-It is designed specifically to support people wanting to engage in creative, interpretative and critical art practices.
+It is designed specifically to support people wanting

 The Open Source Art School